Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Overview

 \section{Overview}

 We illustrate our approach using the bounded retransmission protocol (BRP) -- a standard probabilistic model checking benchmark~\cite{DBLP:conf/types/HelminkSV93,DBLP:conf/papm/DArgenioJJL01} -- modeled by the probabilistic program in \Cref{fig:brp}.
-The model attempts to transmit 8 million packets over a lossy channel, where each packet is lost with probability $0.1\%$; if a packet is lost, we retry sending it; if any packet is lost in 10 consecutive sending attempts ($\varfailed = 10$), the \emph{entire} transmission fails; if all packets have been transmitted successfully ($\varsent = 8\,000\,000$), the transmission succeeds.
+The model attempts to transmit 8 million packets\footnote{Large constants like the number of packets appear naturally in quantitative models of protocols and have a non-trivial impact on probabilities.} over a lossy channel, where each packet is lost with probability $0.1\%$; if a packet is lost, we retry sending it; if any packet is lost in 10 consecutive sending attempts ($\varfailed = 10$), the \emph{entire} transmission fails; if all packets have been transmitted successfully ($\varsent = 8\,000\,000$), the transmission succeeds.